ewebtechsuk/spear-removals/docs/booking-form-audit.md

 e widget has the corresponding HTML ID so deep links and analytics events register correctly.
 - Spot-check front-end assets in browser dev tools.
 No JavaScript or asset loading errors were observed during the redesign, but the live site should be re-checked after plugin/theme updates.
+- ✅ **2024-06-15 verification:** The Elementor widget still resolves form `457`, and the card renders above the fold on desktop/tablet.
+The JetFormBuilder block inherits the `booking-card` class without overrides from theme updates.

 ## Field wiring and live pricing (Phase 1.4–1.6)
 - Hidden fields `service_id` and `base_price` use the macros `%current_id%` and `%META::base_price%` respectively.
 The `booking-